DigitalState/Platform/platform/documentation/environments/lab/index.md

 It represents the experimental branch of the DigitalState platform and enables the developer to run the latest source code on a local machine as a dockerized application.

+> :warning: This environment is inherently not compatible with tagged releases of the Platform.
+To install a tagged release locally, use the dev environment and configure the its inventory to point to your local machine.

 ## Table of Contents

 - [Synopsis](#synopsis)